A4i-tech/Shiksha-Copilot/shiksha-api/docs/deployment.md

 3. Click **Connect**.
 4. Head over to **Tools** tab and click **List tools**.
 You will see a **shiksha-mcp** connector with 5 tools - General chat endpoint, Lesson-specific chat endpoint, Version, App name, and Health.

+## Setup Continuous Integration (CI)
+CI is preconfigured in this repository and requires little to no setup.
+The only mandatory step is to configure a `CODECOV_TOKEN` secret for coverage reporting.

+> [!IMPORTANT]
+> Create a token at [Codecov](https://app.codecov.io) and set it as `CODECOV_TOKEN` in [**Settings → Secrets and variables → Actions**](../../settings/secrets/actions).
+This is required for coverage uploads.

+After setting the token, CI will:
+- Build and test the service on every push and pull request.
+- Generate and upload coverage reports to Codecov.
+- Publish the Docker image automatically on successful pushes to the main branch.

 ## Setup Continuous Deployment (CD) workflow
 A `render-deploy.yaml` in `.github/workflows` deploys passing builds automatically on Render.
 To setup:
 1. Create a new **Web Service** from https://dashboard.render.com/